DISCOUNTFREE DELIVERY FOR ORDERS OVER £100

 September 25, 2019 Tags: 0 comments

-It maybe the sun, the people the passion or the sea, but I love Sicily and everything Sicilian - I wasn’t born there - and it maybe for the same reasons that Sicily produces great wine.
-Sicilian wine is not about the cheap Nero d’Avola or Grillo that supermarkets and shops are full of, growing grapes in a region with almost 360 days of sun, is pretty simple, anyone can do it, but making great wine is much more complicated.
+It maybe the sun, the people, the passion or the sea, but I love Sicily and everything Sicilian - I wasn’t born there - and it may be for the same reasons that Sicily produces great wine.
+Sicilian wine is not about the cheap Nero d’Avola or Grillo that supermarkets and shops are full of, growing grapes in a region with almost 360 days of sun is pretty simple, anyone can do it, but making great wine is much more complicated.

 The first differentiation is between Marsala wine made with white grape varieties, such as grillo, catarratto and Inzolia the mains, called Marsala Oro and Ambra, and Marsala made with red grape varieties including nero d’avola, nerello mascalese and pignatello, called Marsala Rubino.